SysAdminHelp/SysAdminHelp.github.io/about.md

 ---
 <p>I am Daniel, a dedicated Junior System Administrator with a strong passion for System Administration and IT Operations.
 I have accumulated valuable experience working in small and mid-sized businesses, where I have honed my skills in Hyper-V, Active Directory, Windows Server, DNS/DHCP, and scripting.

 Throughout my career, I have had the opportunity to administer Office Suite/Office 365 and support the IT infrastructure of SMBs.
-By managing enterprise servers and smaller computer networks, I have gained hands-on experience in maintaining the stability and functionality of critical systems.
+By managing enterprise servers and smaller  corporate computer networks, I have gained hands-on experience in maintaining the stability and functionality of critical systems.

 While my experience has primarily been in SMBs, I am open to exploring opportunities in enterprise environments to further expand my knowledge and skills.
 I believe my expertise in Hyper-V, Active Directory, Windows Server, DNS/DHCP, and scripting can be effectively applied to larger-scale operations.